Best Sectional Sofa Reviews

 The materials used at this level are good, but not any better than the ones in the mid-range price.
 If you have the money and want a specific style of sofa, I would say go for it.
 Same goes for size.
 It makes sense to pay more for more stuff, and some of these sofas are way bigger than their mid-range counterparts.
 But paying extra for a brand name doesn’t make much sense here.
 As long gas the quality of materials and construction are good, it doesn’t matter much, and the whole point of this list is to make sure you buy something high quality.

-Pros: This has a cleaner, more modern look than the Chesterfield shown above.
+Pros: This has a cleaner, more modern look than the Granville shown above.
 It is made entirely of top grain leather, which is the best you are likely to get in a sectional.
 The hardwood frame combined with the top grain leather means this sectional will likely last a ridiculously long time.
+The wide variety of color options increases the odds of it matching your decor.

 Cons: As long as you like the modern look and it is in your price range, there aren’t a lot of cons here.